 Those with an assertive communication style are often viewed as the most effective communicators and tend to use a lot of “I” statements.
-They know how to express their feelings in a way that it doesn’t make the other person feel belittled or unwelcome.
+They know how to express their feelings in a way that doesn’t make the other person feel belittled or unwelcome.
 They vocalize their needs but also take other’s feelings into consideration as well.
 During a conflict, an assertive communicator seeks to come to a solution so that it appears everyone has “won.”

 Importance of Understanding Communication Styles

 Just as communication styles are important for communication in the workplace, they are also important for communicating with your customers.
 With good communication between you and your customers, you can boost customer loyalty by enhancing transparency.
-You’ll also find it easier to use the right approaches when communicating with certain segments of customers.
-As you understand their culture, communication styles, and needs, you can position your marketing messages to resonate with those factors, which will move the customers through the buyer’s journey and help you close sales.
+You’ll also find that it’s easier to use the right approaches when communicating with certain segments of customers.
+As you understand their culture, communication styles and needs, you can position your marketing messages to resonate with those factors, which will move the customers through the buyer’s journey and help you close sales.

 Creating marketing messages that convert customers requires extensive research and knowledge.
-It also requires finding a way to bring your marketing messages to life with visuals, such as infographics, explainer videos, and pop ups.
+It also requires finding a way to bring your marketing messages to life with visuals, such as infographics, explainer videos and pop-ups.
 Studies show advertisements with visuals outperform those without them.

-But at the heart of effective marketing is understanding your customers, and this starts with being familiar with their communication styles.
+But at the heart of effective marketing is understanding your customers, and it starts with being familiar with their communication styles.
 Use our post on communication styles to guide you in your marketing efforts.
 And if you need help bringing life to your marketing messages with visuals, we just so happen to be an elite visual marketing agency that’s ready to help you convert your customers.